MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/configure-a-shared-mailbox.md

 # Configure a shared mailbox

-After you have [created a shared mailbox](create-a-shared-mailbox.md), you'll want to configure some settings for its users, such as email forwarding and automatic replies.
-Later, you might want to change other settings, such as the mailbox name or members.
+After you have [created a shared mailbox](create-a-shared-mailbox.md), you'll want to configure some settings for the mailbox users, such as email forwarding and automatic replies.
+Later, you might want to change other settings, such as the mailbox name, members, or member permissions.

 ## Change the name or email alias of a shared mailbox, or change the primary email address